Rush to dollar assets costing Japanese investors dear

 But pricing of the swaps, which in the 1990s was inflated by the mountain of non-performing assets on Japanese banks' books, is now being driven mostly by demand for dollars to fund an overseas investment binge.

-The cost of swapping yen to dollars for five years has risen to a two-year high of 73.5 basis points JPYCBS5Y=, a level historically recorded only at times of strong financial stress.
+The cost of swapping yen to dollars for five years has risen to a two-year high of 73.5 basis points, a level historically recorded only at times of strong financial stress.

 The swap spread had been shrinking since late 2011 when six major central banks halved interest rates on their dollar swap agreements in late 2011 to 50 basis points to deal with market stress during the euro zone crisis.